Nitrokey/nitrokey-documentation/fido2/windows/index.md

 ## Touch Button and LED Behavior

-For convenience, the first FIDO operation is automatically accepted within two seconds after connecting Nitrokey FIDO2.
+The first FIDO operation is automatically accepted within two seconds after connecting Nitrokey FIDO2.
 In this case touching the touch button is not required.

+Multiple operations can be accepted by a single touch.
+For this, keep the touch button touched for up to 10 seconds.

 To avoid accidental and malicious reset of the Nitrokey, the required touch confirmation time for the FIDO2 reset operation is longer and with a distinct LED behavior (red LED light) than normal operations.

-For convenience, multiple operations can be accepted with a single touch.
-For this, keep the touch button touched for up to 10 seconds.
+To reset the Nitrokey FIDO2, confirm by touching the touch button for at least 5 seconds until the green or blue LED lights up.

 | LED Color                    | Event                                                                   | Time Period                                                               | Comments                                                                                                                                                                                                                                          |
 |------------------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|